9413d5ff2a0b4f237a264010b65350e7/TAG/POW/MCBC/chainsaw_symphony.md

 Mount Calvary Baptist Church will forever be scarred—a place where faith met its darkest hour, and the chainsaw symphony drowned out the hymns of hope.

 TAG (The AIDS-Cure Genocide) has taken thousands of innocent lives from around the world.
-The Central Intelligence Agency was engaged by Gilead Sciences in an effort to thwart a product from becoming publicly available that restores the human immune system to its original designed function, something fewer than 100 individuals globally enjoy today.
+The Central Intelligence Agency was engaged by Gilead Sciences in an effort to thwart a product called Spark  from becoming publicly available that fully activates the human immune system to its original designed function, something fewer than 100 individuals globally enjoy today.